-If you are using some functionality that is very new in MySQL,
+If you are using some functionality that is very new in MySQL, you

-you can try to run mysqld with the
+can try to run mysqld with the

---skip-new (which disables all new, potentially
+--skip-new option (which disables

-unsafe functionality).
-See Section B.5.4.2, “What to Do If MySQL Keeps Crashing”.
+Section B.3.3.3, “What to Do If MySQL Keeps Crashing”.

-that interfere with your setup!
+your setup!
 You can check your

-my.cnf arguments with mysqld
+arguments with mysqld --print-defaults and

 If mysqld starts to eat up CPU or memory or if it “hangs,” you can use mysqladmin processlist status to find out if someone is executing a query that takes a long time.
-It may be a good idea to run mysqladmin -i10 processlist status in some window if you are experiencing performance problems or problems when new clients can't connect.
+It may be a good idea to run mysqladmin -i10 processlist status in some window if you are experiencing performance problems or problems when new clients cannot connect.